 - Development and circulation of exhibitions about key events or figures in Canadian history

-- Borrowing artefact(s) from the Canadian Museum of Civilization Corporation for exhibition purposes
+- Borrowing artefact(s) from the Canadian Museum of History or the Canadian War Museum for exhibition purposes

 Project proposals are reviewed competitively once each year.
 Completed application forms must be sent no later than the application deadline date.
 Hard copies sent by mail or courier, or hand-delivered, must be postmarked by the deadline date.
 If the application is sent electronically, the embedded sent date must be no later than 11:59 p.m. local time on the deadline date.

 To obtain application forms, contact the nearest regional office.
-National organizations should contact the national office.
+National organizations or organizations that are borrowing artefacts should contact the national office.
 It is also highly recommended that you consult your regional program officer to discuss your project prior to submission.

 To review recently funded projects under the MAP, please consult the following lists.